BOARD OF DIRECTORS

 Board In Action

-Our executive team and Board members engage directly with our field team regularly on tours that showcase new emissions reduction technology.
-The Board is able to see first-hand the full spectrum of approaches we have taken to drive our emissions lower and interact at a field level with our employees who are implementing these new processes.
+Our executive leadership team and Board members engage directly and regularly with our field team on tours that showcase new emissions reduction technology.
+The Board can see first-hand the full spectrum of approaches we have taken to drive our emissions lower and interact at a field level with our employees who are implementing these new processes.
 Topics include how we design new pad sites for efficiency to eliminate routine venting and flaring, new flaring-reduction technology, leak detection and repair (LDAR) equipment, continuous methane monitoring and the use of wet sand in our completions operations.

-The Board is committed to ensuring a strong foundation for meaningful engagement on ESG-related risks.
+The Board is committed to ensuring a strong foundation for meaningful engagement on environment, social and governance-related risks.
 The Board works through its committees to bring additional attention and strategic oversight to key issues.
-In early 2020, the Board realigned its committee composition to more clearly reflect its focus on each element of ESG.
+In 2020, the Board realigned its committee composition to more clearly reflect its focus on each element of environment, social and governance matters.

 Essential to the success of the overall governance of Ovintiv are strong mandates that outline the specific responsibilities of the Board, the Board chair and each of the Board’s five standing committees: